-At first glance, it is difficult to imagine that Fatmah, 15, a native of Niger, is already a mother of two, though early marriages are not uncommon among Nigeriens.
+At first glance, it is difficult to imagine that Fatmah, 15, a native of Niger, is already a mother of two, though early marriages and families are not uncommon among Nigeriens.
 Report by Natasha Scripture

 Holding her youngest child, 10-month-old Assi, against her small frame, she looked anxious when she recalled the constant shelling that kept her up at night over the last few weeks.
 It ultimately drove her and her family to leave their home of more than five years in Sabha, Libya.

 “There was so much noise, the house was shaking.
 When it is peaceful again, we will go back.
 We didn’t want to leave Libya – we lived well there,” Fatmah told a UNICEF psychologist at Shousha transit camp, where she has been living since last Wednesday.

 Fatmah, her husband and their two children will stay at the camp until they reluctantly board a plane take them back to Niger.
 There they will look for jobs and attempt to rebuild their family after years of living in a different country.

 Another mother, Parvin, 19, arrived in Shousha last Thursday.
 She came by car from Tripoli with her husband and 11-month-old son Ali, along with all their belongings.
 They left when the escalating conflict caused sleepless nights for them too.
 “The baby was crying all night,” said Parvin, playing with Ali, who rolled around in their tent, adorned in pink second-hand clothes.
 “Now we will go back to Bangladesh and live with my husband’s family.”

 Fatmah and Parvin are two of more than 3,300 people – mostly male migrant workers and their families – currently living at Shousha, one of the three camps in Ras Jdir on the Tunisia-Libya border.
 The camp was designed to provide temporary care for migrants – many of them from Niger and Sudan – as they receive assistance returning to their home countries.